Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Building without authorization is considered a code violation.
 The local government can issue a Stop Work Order, forcing you to halt construction immediately.
 You may be subject to retroactive permit fees (often double the original cost), daily fines, or even a mandate to tear down the unpermitted work at your own expense.

-Yes, Kansas generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the Kansas Building Code.
+Yes.
+Kansas generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the Kansas Building Code.

 Did you recently pay for a permit here?
 Anonymously share the fee to help our database stay accurate.